Chandra Grahan 2020: Myths, Do’s and Don'ts for today's lunar eclipse in India

 - During the eclipse, it is believed that negative or harmful rays are circulated in the environment.
 Hence advised to remain indoors and avoid looking directly at the eclipse.

 - These rays also get absorbed in the food.
-The cooked food should be eaten before eclipse.
+The cooked food should be eaten before the eclipse.

 - One should avoid eating and drinking during the eclipse phase too.
-In households, people add tulsi (Basil leaves) to keep drinking water pure.
+In households, people add Tulsi (Basil leaves) to keep drinking water pure.

 - People should also refrain from sleeping during this period.

-- It is believed that during pregnancy when a pregnant women watches a lunar eclipse, the baby will have a cleft lip.
+- It is believed that during pregnancy when a pregnant woman watches a lunar eclipse, the baby will have a cleft lip.